2007 NASCAR Nextel Cup Series: Sharp AQUOS 500

+This was ESPN's final race telecast.

 Chevy Rock & Roll 400

 The twenty-sixth and final race of the "regular" season, the Chevy Rock & Roll 400, was held at Richmond International Raceway on September 8.
 This was the eleventh race to feature the Car of Tomorrow.
 Jimmie Johnson won the pole and the race.
 It was his sixth victory of the year, which meant that he starts the Chase at the top of the points.
 Bobby Labonte made his 500th career start.